History of same-sex marriage in the United States

-In the United States, the history of same-sex marriage dates from the early 1940s, when the first lawsuits seeking legal recognition of same-sex relationships brought the question of civil marriage rights and benefits for same-sex couples to public attention though they proved unsuccessful.
+In the United States, the history of same-sex marriage dates from the 1800s with union of Charity Bryant and Sylvia Drake.
+They became more publicly discussed beginning in the early 1940s, when the first lawsuits seeking legal recognition of same-sex relationships brought the question of civil marriage rights and benefits for same-sex couples to public attention though they proved unsuccessful.
 However marriage wasn't a request for the LGBTQ movement until the Second National March on Washington for Lesbian and Gay Rights in Washington (1987).
 The subject became increasingly prominent in U.S. politics following the 1993 Hawaii Supreme Court decision in Baehr v.
 Miike that suggested the possibility that the state's prohibition might be unconstitutional.
 That decision was met by actions at both the federal and state level to restrict marriage to male-female couples, notably the enactment at the federal level of the Defense of Marriage Act.

 The first legal same-sex marriage ceremony in the United States happened on February 12, 2004 between Del Martin and Phyllis Lyon, when mayor of San Francisco Gavin Newsom ordered city hall to issue marriage licenses to same-sex couples.
 This decision resulted in the celebration of the first gay marriage in the United States, when Martin and Lyon became the first gay couple to tie the knot and get official recognition of their fifty year relationship (Marriage Equality New York).

 On May 17, 2004, Massachusetts became the first U.S. state and the sixth jurisdiction in the world to legalize same-sex marriage following the Supreme Judicial Court's decision in Goodridge v.
 Department of Public Health six months earlier.
 Just as with the Hawaii decision, the legalization of same-sex marriage in Massachusetts provoked a reaction from opponents of same-sex marriage that resulted in further legal restrictions being written into state statutes and constitutions.
+On August 4, 2004, a Washington court ruled for the plaintiffs in a suit challenging that state's defense of marriage act.
+King County Superior Court Judge William L. Downing became the first trial judge in the nation to rule that a state law prohibiting same-sex marriages, or DOMA, was unconstitutional; the ruling was narrowly overturned on appeal in 2006.
 The movement to obtain marriage rights for same-sex couples expanded steadily from that time until in late 2014 lawsuits had been brought in every state that still denied marriage licenses to same-sex couples.